Frequently Asked Questions

 Does Griffin Imaging participate in my insurance plan?

 Griffin Imaging is a preferred provider of numerous insurance plans and new plans are frequently added throughout the year.
-Some of the plans are listed below:

 Will I get a separate bill from the radiologists?